metalbear-co/mirrord/README.md

 ---

 ## How It Works
-mirrord works by letting you select a pod to mirror traffic from.
-It launches a privileged pod on the same node which enters the namespace of the selected pod and captures traffic from it.
+mirrord works by letting you select a pod to plug into (mirror incoming traffic from, send outgoing traffic through, read and write files to, and read environment variables from).
+It launches a privileged pod on the same node which enters the namespace of the selected pod.

 ## Contributing
 Contributions are much welcome.
 Start by checking out [issues](https://github.com/metalbear-co/mirrord/issues).